Maddy150912/Pojo-Academy/README.md

 To get started with the project, follow these steps:

   * Clone the repository to your local machine
-  * Import the SQL file located in the database folder into your MySQL database
+  * Import the SQL file located in the DB-file folder into your MySQL database
-  * Update the database credentials in the config.php file located in the includes folder
   * Upload the files to your web server
   * Open the website in your browser and start using the system